AngelaZhao06/CS30-Major-Project/proposal.md

 - Keep track of player points
 - at least 3 levels and a boss level
 - Progression in difficulty for levels
-- Main Enemey for each level
+- Main Enemy for each level
 - Enemy Bullets & abilites
 - sound effects